GrantFBarnes/sqlfmt/vsce/README.md

 vsce package
 ```

-You can then manully install the `sqlfmt-X.X.X.vsix` file to VS Code as an extension.
+After you have the `vsix` file (either through download or manual build), you can then manully install the `sqlfmt-X.X.X.vsix` file to VS Code as an extension.